 Child and Adolescent Mental Health Service (CAMHS)

-CAMHS is made up of a team of professionals that includes child psychiatrists, occupational therapists, social workers, psychologists and psychiatric nurses.
+CAMHS comprises a team of professionals including child psychiatrists, occupational therapists, social workers, psychologists, and psychiatric nurses.

 CAMHS provides assessment and treatment for a range of concerns that include for example:

 - CAMHS provides an assessment service for autism spectrum disorder.

 CAMHS also provides a service to infants and their parents when there are concerns such as persistent crying, sleep disturbance, feeding difficulties, gaze avoidance, parental concern about infant development, tantrums, aggression and failure to thrive.